 In an emergency situation seek help right away and do not hesitate getting treatment.
-Any acute situation (cases of overdose, suicidal thoughts, other medical emergencies induced by drug or alcohol addiction) that requires imediate emergency care cal 911.
+Any acute situation (cases of overdose, suicidal thoughts, other medical emergencies induced by drug or alcohol addiction) that requires immediate emergency care call 911.
 If you are seeking standard treatment in a non-emergency situation seek out different avenues of financial aid.
-The cost of teatment can be a burden to many, and some facilities provide financial assistance, discounted treatment, or payment plans.
+The cost of treatment can be a burden to many, and some facilities provide financial assistance, discounted treatment, or payment plans.
 If you or a loved one are in need of substance abuse rehabilitation, even if you have no insurance coverage do not hesitate to contact an Arizona treatment center for more information in regards to specific options and plans for payment and overall best treatment plans.

 What To Do First

 In the case of life threatening emergencies call 911 or find the nearest emergency room.
-Examples of a life threatening emergency regarding substance abuse are: overdose, suicidal thoughts or actions, other medical emergencies induced by drug or alchohol use) If it is a not a life threatening emergency or after the emergency has stabilized, contact your insurance company for further assistance in regards to in-network treatment facilities in your area.
-If you do not have insurance you should contact a representative with either Medicare or Medicaide to inquire about affordable federal insurance that is available to you.
+Examples of a life threatening emergency regarding substance abuse are: overdose, suicidal thoughts or actions, other medical emergencies induced by drug or alcohol use) If it is a not a life threatening emergency or after the emergency has stabilized, contact your insurance company for further assistance in regards to in-network treatment facilities in your area.
+If you do not have insurance you should contact a representative with either Medicare or Medicaid to inquire about affordable federal insurance that is available to you.
 Staff and doctors at the hospital can also direct you or recommend you to many resources and facilities available for next step options for treatment.

 - Centers for Medicare and & Medicaid Services: https://www.cms.gov/CCIIO/Programs-and-Initiatives/Other-Insurance-Protections/mhpaea_factsheet#:~:text=The%20Paul%20Wellstone%20and%20Pete,favorable%20benefit%20limitations%20on%20those